tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 functions.
 In other words functions are a means for programmers to avoid repeating themselves, thus adhering to the :term:`DRY` principle.

-Let us create a simple function that adds to items together.
+Let us create a simple function that adds two items together.

 .. code-block:: python